 ArcBest Performing Arts Center

 Since 1981, this gorgeous venue has hosted innumerable local, regional and national speakers, comedians, musicians, and touring stage acts.
-It is also home to the renowned Fort Smith Symphony.
+It is also home of the renowned Fort Smith Symphony.

 Belle Grove Historic District

 Preserves a 130+ year timeline of more than 20 Victorian-era styles of architecture within its 22 blocks bound by N. 5th to H and N. 8th to C Streets.
 Inquire about guided tours at 479-783-3000.
 Prominent landmarks include:

 Remodeled in 1882 by William Clayton, prosecuting attorney for Judge Isaac C. Parker.
 Queen Anne/Italianate-style home with original black walnut staircase, furniture and more.
 Open for tours Tues.- Sun. $6 (adults), $3 (age 6-17), FREE (age 0-5).
 514 N. 6th St. 479-783-3000.